NiallRussell/PDFA-project/README.md

 # Analysis of Spotify Track Data

 #### This repository features analyses on a dataset containing data on 81,344 tracks featured on Spotify.
-The dataset contains only one track per artist, after removal of duplicates.
+The dataset contains an average of 2.59 tracks per artist, after removal of duplicates.

 ## Column Description
 #### From Kaggle: https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset